 Special instructions for Additional Awards at Spring & Summer Regattas.

-(a) Awards for highest placed Junior and Lady helms are derived from the entrants final position relative to the total number of entries within their relevant class.
+(a) Awards for highest placed Junior and Female helms are derived from the entrants final position relative to the total number of entries within their relevant class.

 The RYA Portsmouth Yardstick Scheme will be used.
 Portsmouth Numbers as published in the current edition of the RYA Portsmouth Yardstick Book (YR2) will be used as a guide.
 The Sailing Sub Committee will complete an annual analysis of the clubs results for the previous season and either allocate each class a Class Number based on that analysis or adopt the RYA recommended Portsmouth Numbers.